How can patent owners best enforce their rights in your jurisdiction?

 To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?

 Owing to the high number of cases at all levels, unrivalled, rich precedents in the field of patent law are available in Germany.
 The Federal Court of Justice alone hands down more than 50 patent decisions every year.
 This means that a strong background can be built for each individual case, and accurate predictions can be made regarding the outcomes of cases[LBR3] .

 The jurisdiction of the higher courts is binding on the lower courts; however, in general, previous decisions have no binding effect in Germany for the same court.

 To what extent are courts willing to consider the way in which the same or similar cases have been dealt with in other jurisdictions?
 Are decisions from some jurisdictions more persuasive than those from others?

 Yes, German courts are willing to consider the reasoning of courts in other jurisdictions.
-Convincing arguments in such reasoning will be not discarded in cases presented by the parties.
-However, there is no general tendency that any particular jurisdiction produces more persuasive decisions than others.
+Convincing arguments in the reasoning will be not discarded in cases presented by the parties; however, there is no general tendency for any particular jurisdiction to produce more persuasive decisions than others.

-By law German courts may forward legal questions on the interpretation of EU law to the ECJ.
+By law, German courts may forward legal questions on the interpretation of EU law to the ECJ.
 The resulting ECJ decisions are binding on all national courts of the EU member states.
-The landmark SEP decision Huawei v ZTE (C-170/13) was issued by the ECJ due to a request from the Dusseldorf Regional Court.
+The landmark SEP decision Huawei v ZTE (C-170/13) was issued by the ECJ owing to a request from the Regional Court of Dusseldorf.

 What realistic options are available to defendants seeking to delay a case?
 How might a plaintiff counter these?